sanjayws/OMNIGuides/Building-on-Top-of-Chatwoot:-Importing-Existing-Contacts-and-Creating-Conversations.md

 ## Associations

 ### Inbox
-Any channel which you connect in chatwoot like you website, facebook, email etc will create an associated Inbox.
+Any channel which you connect in OMNI like you website, facebook, email etc will create an associated Inbox.

 ### Contact
-Represents a Person in your chatwoot CRM. a contact can have conversations in multiple inboxes via the contact Inbox relationship.
+Represents a Person in your OMNI CRM. a contact can have conversations in multiple inboxes via the contact Inbox relationship.
 The contact models helps to agregate conversations from variaous inboxes belonging to a single identity.

 ### Contact Inbox
 This model ties a Contact & Inbox using the appropriate `source_id`.
 The `source_id` could be the identifier hash in case of a webwidget, `twitter_id` in case of a twitter profile and `email` in case of email channel.